mozerpol/NotesFromLearning/learningVHDL/README.md

 - 1076.3 - includes data types, which are needed for synthesis: *numeric_bit* or
     *numeric_std*
 - 1076.4 - describes delays in digital circuits: *vital*.

+VHDL allows to add your own procedures in the C language thanks to *VHPI* - *VHDL Procedural Interface*.
+In the VHDL we have usually a three abstract layers, thanks to this we can mix different abstract layers in one project:
+- Behavioral level - here, we're focus mainly how output react on input signals.
+    We not care how to realize circuit inside FPGA, we not care about clock frequency or word lenth.
+- Register Transfer level - lower abstract level than *behavioral*.
+It corresponds to a detailed block description in a traditional design method, where are used functional blocks and their functions, input and output signals, and data buses.
+Clock and reset signals must be defined in the project, and data buses and memory elements (flip-flops, counters, memories) must be assigned specific numbers of bits.
+- Structural level - the structure of this layer is similar to the list of connections, which shows the project as a structure of elements connected by signal networks.